fbpx

 Dressing Up the Mantle

 Since I positioned our dining table in front of the mantle, I wanted to dress it up, too.
 I enlarged a photo of the girls that I took on their actual birthday and popped it in a black frame from Hobby Lobby.
 To one side of the frame, I painted their birthday numbers.
 In the front, I wrapped more dollar store vases in duct tape and popped in faux flowers.
-Finally, I made a bunting in our party colors and hung that from the mantle.
+Finally, I made a fabric bunting in our party colors and hung that from the mantle.

 Selfie Scavenger Hunt Birthday Party by The Party Teacher - mantel decorated in Instagram colors

-Party Favors
+Selfie Scavenger Hunt Party Favors

 I bought square craft frames and the girls helped me paint them to look like the Instagram camera logo.
 (Instagram changed its colors and logo right after we hosted this party.)
 At the bottom of each frame, I added a vinyl #Friends that I cut out with my Silhouette Cameo.
 Where the photo would go, we added a thank you tag from the printables set.